 Smaller Dutch ovens might not give the bread enough room to rise, and larger ones can allow the dough to spread out too much while baking.
 The Dutch oven should have high walls, so don’t use a braiser.

-I use a cast-iron Cuisinart Dutch oven.
+I use a five-quart cast-iron Dutch oven.

 Should I Use an Enameled or Non-Enameled Cast-Iron Dutch Oven?